 Not just a national survey, the SOSA was an organization that simultaneously performed multiple survey and teaching activities.
 College newspapers subscribed to the service and started surveying their students, and in return for their efforts, SOSA provided reporting and content back to the participants.
 Joe Belden wrote, and SOSA published, a weekly report on their survey findings intended for those college newspapers to publish as articles.

-At the same time, educating the interviewers and paper editors about scientific survey techniques was fundamental to the success of the endeavor.
+At the same time, educating and training the interviewers and paper editors about scientific survey techniques was fundamental to the success of the endeavor.
 SOSA provided materials intended to inform the participating editors and interested students on scientific polling and sampling techniques with the express intention that those people could go on to create their own local polling organizations, specific to their schools, and have the same scientific rigorousness and expected accuracy.

 There were a lot of moving parts to this organization, and repeatedly Belden stressed that integrity, impartiality, and scientific accuracy were crucial to making the Student Opinion Surveys an accurate representation of a rapidly growing American population segment.